jomoespe/webc-spikes/README.md

 # Start the program
 ./reload-config

-# in other terminal, find the process and send SIGHUP
+# in other terminal, find the process and send a SIGHUP signal
+pidof reload-config 1 | xargs kill -SIGHUP

+# to finish the program, sendd the SIGKILL signal or Crtl+C
-pidof reload-config 1 | xargs kill -1
+pidof reload-config 1 | xargs kill -SIGKILL
 ```